LevisNgigi/sports-locker/Readme.md

 # Sports-Locker - A Player Locker CLI

-As a former rugby teacher, one of the biggest challenges was keeping track of locker  assignments for my fellow students in high school.
+As a former rugby player one of the biggest challenges was keeping track of locker  assignments for my fellow students in high school.
 Some of the biggest issues included:

 * Students constantly forgetting or misplacing their locker combinations
 * Needing to get into a students' locker if they are absent to access balls.